How To Keep Your Running Motivation Up When There’s No Visible Progress

 Do Runners Actually Enjoy Running?

 One way is to join a running group.
-My women’s running group is a place where women can meet digitally or in person to encourage, motivate and share workouts.
-The group hosts runs and meetups, sometimes with a fun themes.
+My women’s running group is a place where women can meet digitally or in-person to encourage, motivate and share workouts.
+The group hosts runs and meetups, sometimes with a fun theme.

-The SRTT group I belong to held a Red, White and Blue themed run on July 4, 2021.
+The SRTT group I belong to held a Red, White, and Blue-themed run on July 4, 2023.
 We got together for running and fellowship.
-These runs help to motivate us to show up, and keep showing up!
+These runs help to motivate us to show up and keep showing up!

 Another tactic is to participate in challenges.
 Runner Bingo is a way to keep yourself moving, especially through holidays!
 My chapter’s December Bingo has running challenges (such as go to a group run or run in snow), mental health challenges (send someone a note), and just fun, lighthearted actions such as making a snow angel.
 You may find yourself suddenly feeling like running when you are anxious to snap a selfie of yourself in your flannel or doing something else fun!